SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Numerical Examples

 \subsubsection{Free Oscillation of a Cantilever Plate}

-We next consider the three-dimensional counterpart of the cantilever beam example presented in Section~\autoref{sec:freeoscibeam}.
+We next consider the three-dimensional counterpart of the cantilever beam example presented in \autoref{sec:freeoscibeam}.
 The cantilever plate geometry (\autoref{fig:3dcatilevergeo}) has dimensions $L_0=0.2$~m, $H_0=0.02$~m, and $W_0=0.06$~m.
-The plate is clamped at $X_1=0$ and initialized with the same velocity field defined in \autoref{eq:freeoscivel}.
+The plate is clamped at $X_1=0$ and initialized with the same velocity field defined in \Eqref{eq:freeoscivel}.
 The material parameters are identical to those of the 2D case, and the St.~Venant--Kirchhoff constitutive model is employed.
 The discretization uses a particle spacing of $\Delta x=0.5$~mm, resulting in approximately two million particles.
 The complete XML input file is provided in \autoref{app:freeoscplate}.

-The analytical small-strain solution for the fundamental bending mode is identical in form to that of the beam example and is derived from linear Euler--Bernoulli theory.
-As in the 2D case, minor deviations are expected due to geometric nonlinearities inherent to the finite-strain formulation. \autoref{fig:3dcatilevergraphs} compares the predicted tip deflection and energy evolution with the analytical small-strain solution.
-The dominant oscillation frequency is accurately reproduced, and the expected exchange between kinetic (KE) and potential (PE) energies is observed, with negligible numerical drift, indicating stable long-time integration.
+The analytical reference solution for the fundamental bending mode is identical in form to that of the beam example and is derived from linear Euler--Bernoulli theory.
+As in the 2D case, this solution serves as a small-strain benchmark for the oscillation response, whereas the numerical model is based on a three-dimensional finite-strain hyperelastic formulation.
+Accordingly, small deviations in the predicted oscillation frequency and energy evolution with respect to the analytical reference are expected. \autoref{fig:3dcatilevergraphs} compares the predicted tip deflection and energy evolution with the analytical small-strain reference.
+The dominant oscillation frequency is reproduced well, and the expected exchange between kinetic (KE) and strain (SE) energies is observed.
+In addition, the total numerical energy remains nearly constant over time, indicating stable integration and the absence of unphysical energy growth during the simulation.
 The Cauchy stress $\sigma_{11}$ contours shown in \autoref{fig:freeosciplategeo} further confirm physically consistent bending behavior.
 The peak stress occurs near the clamped region and evolves smoothly over time without spurious oscillations, consistent with an elastic, bending-dominated response.